 All applications we receive are inspected in detail.
 Requests for plans will be proportionate to the nature and scale of the proposal.
 Information will only be required that adds to an understanding of the proposal.
 An applicant or agent can advise as to why they feel their submission is adequate and reflects the matter to hand.

 We are unable to offer informal advice as to the need for planning permission.
-If you need advice as to whether you require permission, submit a formal Certificate of Lawfulness Application via the Planning Portal or download the relevant form below.
+If you need advice as to whether you require permission, submit a formal Certificate of Lawfulness Application via the Planning Portal.

 Almost all planning and related applications require the payment of a fee.
 Find out more about planning application fees.